jaalto/project--shell-script-performance-and-portability/README.md

 Shell scripting is about combining redirections, pipes, calling external utilities, and gluing them all together.
-Shell scripots are also quite portable by default, requiring no additional installation.
+Shell scripts are also quite portable by default, requiring no additional installation.
 Perl or Python excel in their respective fields, where the requirements differ